Effective interaction of Chern-Simons boson with fermions: Conclusions

 \section{Conclusions}

-In this paper, we consider the vector extension of the Standard Model (SM) with Chern-Simons type interaction with a new vector massive boson (Chern-Simons boson) which does not interact directly with fermions of the SM.
+In this paper, we consider the vector extension of the Standard Model (SM) with Chern-Simons type interaction with a new massive vector boson (Chern-Simons boson) which does not interact directly with fermions of the SM.
+The interaction of CS bosons with SM fermions occurs solely through loop diagrams.

-Effective loop interaction of the CS boson with fermions of different flavors is well defined and free from divergences.
+The effective loop interaction of the CS boson with fermions of different flavors is well defined and free from divergences.
 The reason is that divergent terms are proportional to a non-diagonal element of the unity matrix $(V^+V)_{ij}$ ($V$ is the Cabibbo–Kobayashi–Maskawa matrix) and are eliminated \cite{Dror:2017ehi,Dror:2017nsg,Borysenkova:2021ydf}.
-On the other hand, there is a problem with the CS boson interaction with fermions of the same flavor.
+On the other hand, the effective interaction of the CS boson with same-flavor fermions gives rise to divergences.
 This problem was investigated in \cite{Borysenkova:2024xno} by considering all possible diagrams in unitary gauge using only the 4-dimensional Lagrangian terms \eqref{Lcs}.
 It was shown that loop divergences could not be eliminated.
-In this paper, we consider the renormalizability of the effective loop interaction of the CS boson with fermions of the same flavors (leptons) in the general case of $R_\xi$ gauge with finite values of gauge parameters $\xi_i$.
+In this paper, we consider the renormalizability of the effective loop interaction of the CS boson with fermions of the same flavors (leptons) in the general case of $R_\xi$ gauge with finite values of the gauge parameters $\xi_i$.

-We conclude that loop divergences cannot be eliminated in the effective interaction of the CS bosons with fermions of the same flavors after taking into account all possible diagrams in the $R_\xi$ gauge using only Lagrangians \eqref{Lcs} and \eqref{Lcs5} of three-particle interactions.
-The loop divergences do not disappear either when we consider only the interactions of the CS boson with vector fields described by dimension-4 operators \eqref{Lcs}, or when we additionally take into account its interactions with the Higgs field in the form of dimension-5 operators \eqref{Lcs5}.
-The problem is that these divergences cannot be removed via counterterms of the CS boson interaction with fermions because the initial Lagrangians \eqref{Lcs}, \eqref{Lcs5} do not include these terms.
-Thus, we conclude that Lagrangian \eqref{Lcs}, which contains the interaction operators of vector fields of dimension 4 and seems to be renormalizable, is unfortunately nonrenormalizable in view of the presence of massive vector particles.
+We conclude that loop divergences cannot be eliminated in the effective interaction of the CS bosons with fermions of the same flavors after taking into account all possible diagrams in the $R_\xi$ gauge using only Lagrangians \eqref{Lcs} and \eqref{Lcs5} of three-field interactions.
+The loop divergences do not disappear either when we consider only the interactions of the CS boson with vector fields described by dimension-4 operators \eqref{Lcs}, or when we additionally include its three-field interactions with the Higgs field in the form of dimension-5 operators \eqref{Lcs5}.
+The problem is that these divergences cannot be removed via counterterms of the CS boson interaction with fermions because the initial Lagrangians \eqref{Lcs} and \eqref{Lcs5} do not include these terms.
+Thus, we conclude that, although the Lagrangian \eqref{Lcs} contains interactions in the form of dimension-4 operators for vector fields and may appear renormalizable at first glance, it is, in fact, nonrenormalizable.